 Please be sure to tell us how you would like to be identified.

 If possible, articles should be forwarded by email as a Microsoft WORD attachment.
 If this is impossible, please simply paste the article into an email.
 Submissions should be sent to us at the following address: email@example.com.
-A response can be expected within seven business days.
+A response can be expected within three business days.
 Please contact us again if you haven't received a message within that time frame as emails occasionally get lost.

 When you submit a piece for publication please indicate if it is a draft.
 Otherwise, the editor will assume the piece is in its final form and he will edit and post it in HNN's system.
 Writers are strongly discouraged from asking to make changes in pieces after they have been accepted in their final form as this requires laborious re-editing.

 Article length may vary depending on subject matter.
 Most articles run about 1,000 words.
 Only in rare cases should footnotes be included -- instead, please use embedded links.
+Using WORD you can highlight the phrase you want hyperlinked and then insert the link.
+That is far preferable to pasting the link into the text, with the URL visible.

 Authors should disclose in advance to the editor any potential conflict of interest they have which may affect their objectivity--or may appear to do so.